 Now, as good, reasonable and probably normal this way of parenting may sound, I happen to be somewhat critical about this dominant parenting paradigm.

 Having studied Diana Baumrind's idea of authoritative parenting in depth, I find it too inflexible, situationally restrictive and rule bound.

 I'm not going to go into an in-depth discussion here, but if you want to read my and other academic critiques of this parenting style you can read this article about authoritative parenting.

 Just to satisfy your curiosity, I can tell you that I'm more into unconditional parenting.
-This parenting style is typically misunderstood by the dominant paradigm and therefore often labelled permissive parenting.
+This way of parenting is typically misunderstood by the dominant paradigm and therefore often labelled permissive parenting.
 But this is also another discussion all together.

 Summing up this discussion of parenting paradigms, in the West we have:

-If you wish to read about the parenting styles that have dominated western thought and practice throughout the last 100 years, you might want to read this article on parenting styles
+If you wish to read about the styles of parenting that have dominated western thought and practice throughout the last 100 years, you might want to read this article.

 The general conclusion from most of these studies is that the higher the socioeconomic status of the parents is, the lower their degree of parental control becomes.

-The studies conducted on socioeconomic status and its influence on parenting styles have proved that there is a definite connection between low SES and high behavior control.
+The studies conducted on socioeconomic status and its influence on styles of parenting have proved that there is a definite connection between low SES and high behavior control.